Gevo, Inc. Provides Company and Project Updates

 Important Cautions Regarding Forward Looking Statements

 Certain statements in this press release may constitute “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995.
-These forward-looking statements relate to a variety of matters, including, without limitation, Gevo’s NZ1 project, including the timing of NZ1, the total installed capital estimate for NZ1, the financial projections in this press release, the RNG Project, Gevo’s business development activities, Gevo’s ability to successfully develop, construct and finance its projects, whether Gevo’s supply agreements are financeable, Gevo’s ability to achieve cash flow from its planned projects, Chevron and whether Gevo and Chevron will enter into binding, definitive agreements, and other statements that are not purely statements of historical fact.
+These forward-looking statements relate to a variety of matters, including, without limitation, Gevo’s NZ1 project, including the timing of financing, FID and other milestones for NZ1, Gevo’s other potential Net-Zero projects, Gevo’s application to the DOE and the timing of the DOE process, the RNG Project, including the timing of revenue and LCFS credits for the project, Gevo’s business development activities, Gevo’s ability to successfully develop, construct and finance its projects, the finalization of an EPC contract, Gevo’s ability to achieve cash flow from its planned projects, the Illinois SAF incentive program, and other statements that are not purely statements of historical fact.
 These forward-looking statements are made based on the current beliefs, expectations and assumptions of the management of Gevo and are subject to significant risks and uncertainty.
 Investors are cautioned not to place undue reliance on any such forward-looking statements.
 All such forward-looking statements speak only as of the date they are made, and Gevo undertakes no obligation to update or revise these statements, whether as a result of new information, future events or otherwise.
 Although Gevo believes that the expectations reflected in these forward-looking statements are reasonable, these statements involve many risks and uncertainties that may cause actual results to differ materially from what may be expressed or implied in these forward-looking statements.
 For a further discussion of risks and uncertainties that could cause actual results to differ from those expressed in these forward-looking statements, as well as risks relating to the business of Gevo in general, see the risk disclosures in the Annual Report on Form 10-K of Gevo for the year ended December 31, 2021, and in subsequent reports on Forms 10-Q and 8-K and other filings made with the U.S. Securities and Exchange Commission by Gevo.

 John Richardson (Director of Investor Relations)